yannissar/yannissar.github.io/_pages/about.md

   - /about.html
 ---
 <font size="+1">Assistant professor (aka maître de conférences)  at Institut Polytechnique de Paris/Télécom Paris, and member of  the LTCI.
-I completed my Ph.D at Paris-Saclay University under the supervision of Christophe Giraud and Nicolas Verzelen, and  joined  CREST-ENSAE as a postdoc, working with Cristina Butucea.
+I completed my Ph.D at Paris-Saclay University under the supervision of Christophe Giraud and Nicolas Verzelen, and  joined  CREST-ENSAE as a postdoc, working with Cristina Butucea. <br />

 My research lies in mathematical statistics and learning, especially in high-dimensional statistics, network analysis and data privacy. </font>